ryanwachtl/silverstripe-foundation-theme/README.md

 SilverStripe Foundation Theme
 =================================

+The fastest way to get up and running with the Foundation framework in your SilverStripe project!

-A SilverStripe prototyping theme based on ZURB Foundation (4.2.1).
+A prototyping theme based on ZURB Foundation, current version 4.2.2.
+For use with SilverStripe 3.0 or 3.1

 Installing with Git
 =================================